UCO-HPC/buddy-documentation/source/general/terminal.rst

 #.
 If you use a command often enough, you will learn it.
 Otherwise don't be ashamed to look it up.
 There is no point in memorizing something you'll never use and even experienced linux users look things up regularly so you're in good company
 #.
 Tab complete is your friend.
 Just type enough of something to uniquely identify it and then press tab to fill in the rest.
 It saves so much time
 #.
 The ``Home`` key allows you to jump to the beginning of a line while the ``End`` key jumps to the end.
+#.
+If you want to stop a command from running before it finishes or you want to get out of something try pressing ``Ctrl+c``.
+This sends a keyborard interrupt which should tell the command to halt
+#.
+When you are first learning the terminal and using different commands it is common to get stuck inside of something and not know how to get out of it.
+When this happens it is common practice to spam the keys that are most commonly used to escape various programs.
+Try ``q`` for quit, ``ESC`` for escape, ``Ctrl+c`` sends a keyboard interrupt and should kill the command you are inside of, ``Ctrl+d`` sometimes works if ``Ctrl+c`` fails, if you are able to type try typing "exit" or "quit", and if all else fails just close the terminal window and open a new one; we've all had to do that once or twice

 Basic Bash Scripting
 --------------------